IFYates/entity-knockout/README.md

 ## What is Eko?
 EntityKnockout provides a quick way to use RESTful web services behind Knockout models.
-By default, repositories assume that they are being fed by a web service that can provide a collection of entities of the same type, with the ability to save or delete each entity.
+By default, repositories assume that they are being fed by a web service that can provide a collection of entities of the same type, with the ability to get and save each entity.
 This functionality is completely adjustable per repository.

 ## How does Eko work?
 Eko provides a simple framework for creating a client-side repository of entities (ViewModels) representing server-side data (Models).
-Entities are recognised as unique by the key data within them; if two entities with the same key attempt to co-exist, the first will be updated by the second.
+Entities are recognised as unique by the key data (including composites) within them; if two entities with the same key attempt to co-exist, the first will be updated by the second.

-Following a standard lifecycle, the repository will perform a GetAll or LoadFromServer request to the web service in order to download that latest set of entity data.
-This data will be converted to Knockout objects and attached to the repository, using the entity keys as the unique identifiers.
+Following a standard lifecycle, the repository will perform a GetAll request to the web service in order to download that latest set of entity data.
+This data will be converted to observable Knockout objects and attached to the repository, using the entity keys as the unique identifiers.
 If the server sent two items of data with the same key, the second instance would be used to update the fields of the first.
 Subsequent calls to GetAll would update all existing entities and create new instances of any items with new keys.

-Alternatively, the repository can be used just to track items on an individual basis using the GetByKey or GetByKeyFromServer methods, without having to call GetAll first.
+Alternatively, the repository can be used just to track items on an individual basis using the GetByKey method, without having to call GetAll first.

 Every entity received through a repository will support standard Knockout events as new server data is received for that entity.